HankYe/PAGCP/README.md

 <summary>Export</summary>

-We have tested the effectiveness of ONNX-format exportation.
+We have tested the effectiveness of ONNX-format conversion.
 The command is as follows:

 ```bash
 $ python export.py --weights $weight_path$ --include onnx --dynamic